CrossTheRoadElec/Phoenix5-Documentation/source/ch13_MC.rst

 **Change the Limit Forward/Reverse Source** to **Remote Talon or Remote CANifier**.
 Then config the Limit Forward/Reverse Device ID for the remote Talon or CANifier.

-Use self-test on the motor-driving motor controller to confirm limit switches are interpreted correctly.
-If they are not correct, then self-test the remote device to determine the issue.
+Use Self-test Snapshot on the motor-driving motor controller to confirm limit switches are interpreted correctly.
+If they are not correct, then Self-test Snapshot the remote device to determine the issue.

 Soft Limits
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~